MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-ssh-key-v0.md

 **`configUser`** - **User**<br>
 `string`.
 Optional.
 Use when `addEntryToConfig = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the username property of the SSH config entry.
+Specifies the user name property of the SSH config entry.
 <!-- :::editable-content-end::: -->
 <br>